 Focus continues with its efforts to complete the technical studies and investigations required to answer the remaining Series II questions by the MELCC on the Lac Knife ESIA, a critical component of the Québec government environmental review process.
-The Company plans to submit the final set of responses to series II questions to the MELCC during the course of the next two reporting periods.
+The Company plans to submit the final set of responses to series II questions to the MELCC during the course of 2019.